Crystal monoids \& crystal bases: rewriting systems and biautomatic structures for plactic monoids of types $A_{n}$, $B_{n}$, $C_{n}$, $D_{n}$, and $G_2$: Basic two-column lemmata

-Let $\alpha$ and $\beta$ be admissible $G_2$ column words such that $\beta \not\preceq \alpha$ and $\alpha\beta$ is a highest-weight word.
-As in the previous subsections, our aim is to learn about the shape of $P(\alpha\beta)$; for the conclusion, see \fullref{Lemma}{lem:g2:palphabeta}.
-However, the approach is different.
-Recall that there are only finitely many admissible $G_2$ columns (the admissible $G_2$ columns are listed in \eqref{eq:g2admissiblecolumns}, and the relation $\preceq$ on admisible $G_2$ columns is illustrated in \fullref{Figure}{fig:g2:preceq}).
-Thus, our approach is simply to characterize the finitely many possibilities for $\alpha$ and $\beta$ in \fullref{Lemma}{lem:g2:alphabetachar}, and then to compute $P(\alpha\beta)$ in each case and derive the conclusion in \fullref{Lemma}{lem:g2:palphabeta}.
+The proof for $G_2$ uses a rather different approach from the other types.
+As in the previous subsection, our aim is to learn about the shape of the tableau $P(\alpha\beta)$, where $\alpha$ and $\beta$ are admissible $G_2$ columns and $\beta \not\preceq \alpha$; for the conclusion, see \fullref{Lemma}{lem:g2:palphabeta}.
+Recall that there are only finitely many admissible $G_2$ columns (which are listed in \eqref{eq:g2admissiblecolumns}).
+Thus, our approach is simply to characterize the finitely many possibilities for $\alpha$ and $\beta$ when $\alpha\beta$ is highest weight in \fullref{Lemma}{lem:g2:alphabetachar}, and then to compute $P(\alpha\beta)$ in each case and derive the conclusion about products of arbitrary pairs of admissible columns in \fullref{Lemma}{lem:g2:palphabeta}.